kubernetes-sigs/external-dns/README.md

 ## Contributing

-We encourage you to get involved with ExternalDNS, as users, contributors or as new maintainers that can take over some parts like different providers and help with code reviews.

-Providers which currently need maintainers:

-* Azure
-* Cloudflare
-* Digital Ocean
-* Google Cloud Platform
+Are you interested in contributing to external-dns?
+We, the maintainers and community, would love your suggestions, contributions, and help!
+Also, the maintainers can be contacted at any time to learn more about how to get involved.

+We also encourage ALL active community participants to act as if they are maintainers, even if you don't have "official" write permissions.
+This is a community effort, we are here to serve the Kubernetes community.
+If you have an active interest and you want to get involved, you have real power!
+Don't assume that the only people who can get things done around here are the "maintainers".
+We also would love to add more "official" maintainers, so show us what you can do!

-Any provider should have at least one maintainer.
-It would be nice if you run it in production, but it is not required.
+The external-dns project is currently in need of maintainers for specific DNS providers.
+Ideally each provider would have at least two maintainers.
+It would be nice if the maintainers run the provider in production, but it is not strictly required.
+Provider listed [here](https://github.com/kubernetes-sigs/external-dns#status-of-providers) that do not have a maintainer listed are in need of assistance.
-You should check changes and make sure your provider is working correctly.

-It would be also great to have an automated end-to-end test for different cloud providers, so help from Kubernetes maintainers and their idea on how this can be done would be valuable.
+The external-dns project is also in need of automated end-to-end tests for different DNS providers.
+Any help from the Kubernetes community and ideas on how this can be accomplished would be valuable.

 Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure, and the purpose of each package.

-If you are interested please reach out to us on the [Kubernetes slack](http://slack.k8s.io) in the #external-dns channel.

 For an overview on how to write new Sources and Providers check out [Sources and Providers](docs/contributing/sources-and-providers.md).